aseerintiser/Fest2021/README.md

 # Fest 2021
-This is a project I have worked in throughout my Server Programmming Lab course.
+This is a project I have worked in throughout my Server Programming Lab course.

 I have implemented authentication, CRUD operations in this project using node, express, mongodb and passportjs.